 Hair and makeup trials: Start experimenting with different hair and makeup styles, as well as different artists.
-Then, book them right after you’ve made up your mind—you don’t want run the risk of conflicting schedules or last-minute changes.
-This also applies for your nails too!
+Then, book them right after you’ve made up your mind—you don’t want to run the risk of conflicting schedules or last-minute changes.
+This also applies to your nails too!
 Most high-end nail salons have bridal packages.

 Make sure that you tell your makeup artist if you plan to go away before your wedding, or plan to have some sort of tan.
-This will allow them to create a look that will compliment the change in your complexion.
+This will allow them to create a look that will complement the change in your complexion.

 Tanning options: If you want a bronzy glow on your wedding day, decide exactly how you’d like to achieve it.
 If you’re going to get a spray tan, book one now, rather than a few days before your wedding, as a test run.